greiginsydney/Homebridge-cbus-installer/SETUP.md

 - You'll need a Pi and memory card.
 - A network connection (either wired or Wifi depending on your preference).

 > If you're using a wired network, you'll need to be able to query your DHCP server so you can find the IP address that gets allocated to the Pi.
+(In a simple home setup, your internet gateway device or WiFi router will also be your DHCP server.)

 - Your C-Bus network's "tags file".
 (This will be named after your project name and have a .xml extension).
 - Some software that will let you transfer the tags file to the Pi.
 I use [WinSCP](https://winscp.net/eng/index.php), but there are plenty of alternatives.